-Exams happen on scheduled exam days.
-Exams are an instructional method that brings you, the student, face to face with the challenges you need to be able to solve.
+Tests (chapter tests and skills tests) happen on most days.
+They are typically short.
+Tests are an instructional method that brings you, the student, face to face with information you should know and challenges you should be able to solve.